markyu0401/network-security/_episodes/03-sslstrip.md

 The SSL Strip attack is a typical *man-in-the-middle* attack used to circumvent the security enforced by SSL certificates on HTTPS-enabled websites.
 It's a technique that downgrades your connection from secure HTTPS to insecure HTTP and exposes you to eavesdropping and data manipulation.

 The SSL (Secure Sockets Layer) protocol is a transport layer protocol targets to provide communication security and data integrity for internet.
 Specifically for the website browsing, it's utilized by HTTPS to protect the confidentiality and integrity of website communication with browsers.
 HTTPS wraps HTTP data into secured SSL packets before sending and receiving via SSL certificates.
-Based on the public and private key pair privided by the SSL certificates, HTTPS makes the *man-in-the-middle* attack uneasy.
-However, SSL Strip attack could make the efforts of HTTPS in vain by stripping the SSL.
+The use of SSL certificates in HTTPS makes *man-in-the-middle* attacks challenging.
+However, SSL Strip attacks the effectiveness of HTTPS by stripping the SSL layer.

-To strip it, a hacker intervenes in the redirection of the HTTP to the secure HTTPS protocol.
-And the hacker could intercept requests sent from the victims to the server by arpspoofing the victims into believing that the hacker is the server.
-The hacker will then continue to establish an HTTPS connection between himself and the server, and an unsecured HTTP connection with the user, acting as a “bridge” between them.
+A hacker conducting this attack intervenes in the redirection of the HTTP to the secure HTTPS protocol.
+A hacker can start by using ARP poisoning to first intercept communication between the victim and a server.
+The hacker will then continue to establish an HTTPS connection between themselves and the server, and an unsecured HTTP connection with the user, acting as a “bridge” between them.

 ### Demonstration